Amonadidis/sanke-swing-awt/README.md

 # snake-swing-awt
-Simple snake game written in Java as Swing AWT application.
+Simple snake game written in Java as Swing and AWT application.